lelylan/lelylan/README.md

 | `REDIS_URL` | Background Job Redis URL |
 | `REDIS_RATE_LIMIT_URL=redis://<user>:<pass>@<host>:<port>/` | Late Limit Redis URL |

 We are studying solutions like Docker, Mesos, and Ansible to simplify the installation process.
-If you are experimenting in the same area get in touch with [lelylan team](http://dev.lelylan.com/api) to help us out.
+If you are experimenting in the same area, [get in touch](http://dev.lelylan.com/support) with us.

 ## Roadmap